jhyu-itp/jhyu-itp.github.io/_pages/blog.md

 ---
-title: "Name of my blog"
+title: "Group Activities"
 excerpt: "Personal blog about how coding and research"
 permalink: /blog/
 layout: recent-posts
 ---

-## Welcome to this blog
+## This page includes seminars, journal clubs, news in the group.

-Provide a description of the topics that will covered in this blog.
+Seminars and journal clubs that organized by group members.